-- Dedicated Careers classes at Years 9-12 - Participation in the Work Experience program at Year 10 - Participation in a work readiness program at Year 10 - Excursions to careers and study expos, and university open days - Assistance in tertiary course selection, VTAC preferences and applications for Year students - Access to Careers Corner, noticeboard and resources including tertiary study course guides, career pamphlets, gap year options, VTAC publications and more
+- Dedicated Careers classes at Years 9-12 - Participation in the Work Experience program at Year 10 - Participation in a work readiness program at Year 10 - Excursions to careers and study expos, and university open days - Assistance in tertiary course selection, VTAC preferences and applications for Year 12 students - Access to Careers Corner, noticeboard and resources including tertiary study course guides, career pamphlets, gap year options, VTAC publications and more

-Students and parents are welcome to contact the careers teacher, VCE Coach, Yr.
-11 and 12 Coordinator or VET/VCAL Coordinator at any time to arrange an appointment.
+Students and parents are welcome to contact the Pathways Coordinator, careers teacher, Yr 11 and 12 Teaching and Learning Coordinator, Yr.
+11 and 12 Coordinator, VCE VM Coordinator or VET Coordinator at any time to arrange an appointment.

-VCAL (Victorian Certificate of Applied Learning)
+VCE VM (Victorian Certificate of Education Vocation Major)

-VCAL 11-12

-The Victorian Certificate of Applied Learning (VCAL) is a senior secondary certificate that provides the student with practical work-related experience, as well as literacy and numeracy skills that are important for life and work.

-Like the VCE, the VCAL is a senior secondary qualification and a pathway to many careers and future education.

-VCAL gives the students the ability when completed to go to a TAFE institute or university, do an apprenticeship or traineeship, or start a job when you finish school.
+The Victorian Certificate of Education Vocation Major (VCE VM) is a senior secondary certificate that provides the student with practical work-related experience, as well as literacy and numeracy skills that are important for life and work.
+Like the VCE, the VCE VM is a senior secondary qualification and a pathway to many careers and future education.
+VCE VM gives the students the ability when completed to go to a TAFE institute or university, do an apprenticeship or traineeship, or start a job when you finish school.
 The course is flexible and enables you to undertake a study program that suits your interests and learning needs.

-VCAL at MCC
+VCE VM at MCC

-A typical VCAL study program combines structured classes at our College, a VET certificate day off-campus and Structured Workplace Learning during the year.

-VCAL classes run onsite by our VCAL staff team provide a supportive and collegial environment to enable students to meet required outcomes.
+A typical VCE VM study program combines structured classes at our College and a VET certificate on-site or a day off-campus.
+VCE VM classes run onsite by our VCE VM staff team provide a supportive and collegial environment to enable students to meet required outcomes.
 Curriculum is delivered in a combination of structured classroom teaching and learning, and exciting projects which provide hands-on experience in diverse areas.
 Each year, projects are selected to motivate and challenge students; these ventures also enhance the MCC and wider community.
 Current and past projects include: